chef/knife-windows/README.md

 transport -- WinRM also supports the SSL transport for improved robustness against information disclosure and other threats.

-The chef-client installation and bootstrap may take more memory than the default 150MB WinRM allocates per shell on older versions of Windows (prior to Windows Server 2012) -- this can slow down bootstrap or cause it to fail.
+The chef-client installation may take more memory than the default 150MB WinRM allocates per shell on older versions of Windows (prior to Windows Server 2012) -- this can slow it down or cause it to fail.
 The memory limit was increased to 1GB with Windows Management Framework 3 (and Server 2012).
 However, there is a bug in Windows Management Framework 3 (and Server 2012) which requires a [hotfix from Microsoft](https://support.microsoft.com/en-us/kb/2842230/en-us).
 You can increase the memory limit to 1GB with the following PowerShell